herdiantrisufriyana/prom/README.md

 The journal article will be published soon.

-Supplementary Information and other files can be found in any of above publications.
+Supplement and other files can be found in any of above publications.

 ## System requirements